armand-sauzay/scribes/README.md

 # Scribes

-Scribes enables you to clone repositories and apply sweeping changes.
+Scribes is a distributed refactoring tool that enables you to clone repositories and apply sweeping changes.

 ## Getting started